sanger-tol/treeval/docs/output.md

   - `*.bigBed`: BigBed file containing selfcomp track data.

 </details>
+The SELFCOMP subworkflow is a comparative genomics analysis originally performed by the Ensembl project.
+It involves comparing the genes and genomic sequences within a single species.
+The goal of the analysis is to assess the quality and completeness of the gene annotation in a particular genome assembly.

 The reference fasta is split (SELFCOMP_SPLITFASTA) and chunked (CHUNKFASTA) to be by rapidly aligned with itself using [MUMMER](https://nf-co.re/modules/mummer).
 The outputted alignment files are merged (CONCATMUMMER) and converted into the .bed format (SELFCOMP_MUMMER2BED).
 This is then used by SELFCOMP_MAPIDS to generate a .bed file with a list of IDs and the genomic positions of selfcomplementary regions, which is then sorted by [BEDTOOLS_SORT](https://nf-co.re/modules/bedtools_sort).
 SELFCOMP_ALIGNMENTBLOCKS runs on this output to build alignment blocks.
 Merge alignment blocks ([BEDTOOLS_MERGE](https://nf-co.re/modules/bedtools_merge)) and then all individual block files (CONCATBLOCKS), filtered by motif length.
 This is converted to .bigBed by [UCSC_BEDTOBIGBED](https://nf-co.re/modules/ucsc_bedtobigbed).